mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 - integrating with postgres specific datatypes using slick-pg
 - how to auto-generate slick schema from database

 For this blog, we will build a basic database for movies and related entities.
 We will use Slick to save and fetch rows from multiple tables related to the movies database.
-For explaining different features of Slick, we will make use of multiple tables with different types of columns.
+For explaining different features of Slick, we will make use of tables with different types of columns.

 ## 1. Introduction
 Slick is a functional relational library in Scala which makes working with relational databases easier.
 We can interact with the database almost in the same way as we do with Scala collections.
 Additionally, Slick uses asynchronous programming using scala Futures.
 It also supports the usage of plain SQL queries which might come in handy if we want to exactly control the way the queries are built.